Assignment 1 | Digital Resource Design Pitch Video with Design Note (Individual)

 The deliverable for this assignment will consist of a video proposal (a “pitch”) that may be used by potential learners, your team, or your manager to determine whether or not the resource you are proposing aligns with your work context.
 The video should also help stakeholders determine whether or not they believe the resource might solve the problem of practice you have identified.
 You will include a written document (a Design Note) that provides a description of your PoP, your work or study context, an explanation of the chosen human-centered needs assessment method and justification for its selection, a synthesis of the results of the needs assessment, and a description of the identified educational need or challenge.

 Your video should be between 3 and 5 minutes (concise is best), and your Design Note must be a maximum of 1000 words.
-You are expected to adhere to APA standards for citations and references in your Design Note and to back up your statements with appropriate academic literature.
+You are expected to adhere to APA standards for citations and references in your Design Note and to support your plan with appropriate academic literature.

 Depending on the human-centered needs assessment method chosen you may need to conduct interviews, questionnaires or formal observations with end users.
 On your behalf, your instructor has applied for and received blanket ethical approval for LRNT 527.
 This means that you will not have to apply to RRU on an individual basis before conducting your assignment research.